sivakguru/full_stack_web_developement/README.md

 # full_stack_web_developement
-Creating a basic application using a Django for web developement
+Creating a basic application using a Flask for web developement